bheidecker/bettini/docs/_i18n/en/home/bio.md

-PD Bettina Heidecker, MD, FESC, FACC is the Head of the Heart Failure and Cardiomyopathy Clinic at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.
+PD Dr. Bettina Heidecker, MD, FESC, FACC is the Head of the Heart Failure and Cardiomyopathy Clinic at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.
-She trained as Post-Doctorate fellow at the Johns Hopkins University and completed residency training at the University of Miami and a cardiology fellowship at UCSF.
+She trained as Post-Doctorate Fellow at the Johns Hopkins University and completed residency training at the University of Miami and a cardiology fellowship at UCSF.
-She then established a myocarditis clinic at Zurich University Hospital.
+After her return to Europe, she established a myocarditis clinic at Zurich University Hospital.

 Her research areas include inflammatory cardiomyopathies, amyloidosis, biomarkers, and precision medicine.
 She received research awards including the Paul Dudley White International Scholar Award, AHA;
 the Jay N. Cohn New Investigator Integrative Physiology/Clinical Award, HFSA;
 and the Samuel A. Levine Clinical Young Investigator Award, AHA - as well as a grant from the Swiss National Science Foundation.
+Recently, Dr. Heidecker held the 30th Annual Lemberg Lectureship at the University of Miami and received an honorary professorship named after Miriam Lemberg, who was the wife of Louis Lemberg - a pioneer in the field of cardiology.
+In prior years, word renowned cardiologists such as Peter Libby and Eugene Braunwald (Harvard Medical School) as well as Valentin Fuster (Mount Sinai Hospital New York) have received this award.

-She serves as member of the Board of Directors of the Myocarditis Foundation and collaborates in international research projects that focus on improved diagnosis and treatment of myocarditis.
+She serves as member of the Board of Directors of the Myocarditis Foundation and collaborates in international research projects that focus on improved diagnosis and treatment of myocarditis and other inflammatory cardiomyopathies.
 Dr. Heidecker is accredited as a cardiologist and as an internist in Germany, Switzerland, Austria, and the United States.
 She is board certified in cardiology, internal medicine and echocardiography in the United States and Europe.
-Dr. Heidecker recently received an honorary professorship from the University of Miami, where she held the 30th Annual Lemberg Lectureship for that occasion.